moc89/WeatherForecast/README.md

 # I would implement if I had more time:

-- I would implement better UI ( Such as show day by day for the forecasts as we have date and times)
+- I would implement to show day by day for the forecasts as we have date and times.
+- Search Button; to give option to change city to user.
+- Detailed View; as we get detailed data from API such as hourly forecast.
 - Implement a css processor and move all styles unders moduler css classes.
 - Implement better error handling for the API requests.
 - Implement another base module for API calls.